 Everyone should make a short presentation on a proposal for the term-paper in the last lecture before the course ends.

 There are no practical text-books that cover everything we need to do.
 The closest we get is the tiny leaflet by Okasha, Philosophy of Science: A Very Short Introduction, that covers general topics in the philosophy of science (but is not particularly strong on social science).
 There are general textbooks on the philosophy of social science available (such as Rosenberg’s Philosophy of Social Science, but these are perhaps not so generally accessible to econ and business students.

+Separate reading lists for the first and the second weeks will be announced on the Statsokonomen blog.
 Some of the readings are marked with an asterisk.
 These are core readings.
 Those not marked by an asterisk are important supporting readings.

 The slides I use when teaching will be available after each of the two sets of lectures.
 These are not intended as stand-alone introductions to any of the topics, and are not written to be cited or referenced.